thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 defined.
 Use the numeric entry fields plus FIX checkboxess to alter that existing design to reflect what is known about the problem at hand.

-The main page and REPORT menu items can be used to view the current state of the design.
+The main page and REPORT tabs can be used to view the current state of the design.
 The main page will show which constraints are violated.
 Use the SEARCH menu item to have ODOP:Spring select values for the free independent variables that reduce (and